flyingcircusio/doc/src/reference/users/index.md

 ## Principles

-- Users are either humans or non-human users for services.
+- Users are either humans, or non-human users for services.
-- All users of a project are configured (e.g. visible via getent) on all hosts of a project.
+- All users of a resource group are configured (e.g. visible via getent) on all hosts of a resource group.
 - The following attributes are globally unique: username, UID, group name, GID.
+XXX
 - The bijections between username/UID and group name/GID are globally unique.
+XXX
 - The presence of an account alone does not imply any permission assignments.

 ## Human users